sebastiendonadio/devopsmlops/chapters/16-chapter14.md

 # 14 - Exploring Antifragility and ML Model Environmental Impact

-Congratulations on reaching this last chapter - by now you know how to build, deploy, test, detect bias, and monitor ML models.
+Congratulations on reaching this last chapter - by now you know how to build, deploy, test, detect bias in, and monitor ML models.
 In this fourteenth chapter, we discuss techniques on how to make your ML model robust and to understand the environmental impact of ML models.
 In this chapter you will be able to:

 -   Understand antifragility and how it can be used to make your ML model robust
 -   Determine the environmental impact of training your ML model and how you can help